 At the conclusion of these evaluations, I categorize the issues I’ve found by severity on a scale ranging from minor to catastrophic issues.
-Catastrophic issues are those that must be addressed because they may cause the user to utterly fail at the task at hand, or, for medical and safety products, may even put the user or someone else in danger.
+Catastrophic issues are those that must be addressed because they may cause the user to utterly fail at the task at hand, or, for medical and safety products, may even put someone in danger.
 Minor issues are those that should be fixed if time and resources are available.

 But too often I’ve seen companies disregard anything marked as a minor usability issue — even if the time and resources are available — and I want to urge that these minor issues not be dismissed quite so readily.
 It’s true that a single seemingly trivial issue isn’t going to harm anyone, and a couple of them aren’t going to lead the user into utter failure.
 But minor usability issues are usually the product of careless design and a lack of attention to detail and, as a result, rarely occur alone.
 Cumulatively, these seemingly insignificant usability issues create significantly flawed products.